Bookmark these best sunscreens for protecting dry skin

 Picking a skincare product as per your skin type is one of the most beneficial things you can do for your skin.
 Ideally, that is how you can reap the benefits the most.
-Starting from face cleansers (the first step of a skincare routine) to sunscreen (the last step), everything in your skincare kitties should have your skin type written all over them.
+Starting from face cleansers (the first step of a skin care routine) to sunscreen (the last step), everything in your skin care kit should have your skin type written all over them.
 Yes, even sunscreen, especially if you have dry skin.

 If your dry skin gets aggravated or irritated easily, consider choosing a sunscreen which is particularly created for such a skin type.
 Gone are the times when sunscreen formulas were only limited to a particular few.